Epicodus-MT/doctor-lookup-js/README.md

 # Doctor Lookup

-> **Technologies Used** - Javascript, HTML, Shell, BetterDoctor API.
+> **Technologies Used** - Javascript, HTML, BetterDoctor API.

-> **IDE used** - Atom.
+> **IDE Used** - Atom.

 #### By _**Mara Timberlake**_

-JavaScript app that uses the BetterDoctor API to allow users to search for a doctor that provides the services nearby.
+JavaScript app that uses the BetterDoctor API to allow users to search for a doctor that provides services nearby.

 ## Description